The Easy Hack I Use to Make Failure Fun

 The Trick to Make Failure Fun

 Do you know how to play football?
 Basically the goal of the game is for the team to advance the length of the field.
 Each team gets four attempts (called “downs”) to move the ball forward 10 yards.
-Generally, if the team doesn’t advance the ball 10 yards in three downs, they’ll kick/punt the ball to the opposing team.
-Then the advancing offensive team gets a breather and the opposing advancing team is on the line.
+Generally, if a team doesn’t advance the ball 10 yards in three downs, they’ll kick/punt the ball to the opposing team.
+Then the team gets a breather to regroup while the opposing advancing team is on the line.

 Basically, my trick to handle rejection is to think of my journey as if it were a football game.
 For example, I apply for three jobs in three days and then, I give myself a breather.
 In my mind, I punt it away.

 It’s a fun, silly way NOT to see my journey as a string of endless rejections.
 It can mean using a 3 days on and one day off schedule just to give yourself a little break.
 One way to employ this trick to give yourself a treat after three consistent and hard-effort tries.

 If I get an acceptance along the way, I keep on trucking along!
 To me it’s like I got that first down.
 I hold that acceptance in my mind and reset the counter.
 It makes me feel like I’m advancing towards my goals even if the win is a little bit trivial at times.

 If I get a rejection, I can reconfigure my strategy, lick my wounds, and rest.
 It gives me the energy to tackle the next three-in-a-row with more vigor.

 The only thing we can control is our own actions.
 And this method helps me just to focus on the repeatable tasks.
 Too often we set extreme goals – like one hour every day for an interminable future.
 We wonder (rightfully) if we have the discipline to continue doing something indefinitely.